-The GGRF Resolution invites Member States to engage in multilateral cooperation that addresses infrastructure gaps and duplications towards the development of a more sustainable global geodetic reference frame.
 The term Geodetic Infrastructure refers to the instruments, technology, data, data repositories, analysis, human resources, products and services required to observe and model the dynamic Earth.
 All these components are owned, operated and funded by a mix of Member States and organizations.
-To improve the accuracy of, and access to, the GGRF, there is a need for higher quality instruments, more instruments to improve access, and sustainable funding for analysis and product generation.
+The GGRF Resolution invites Member States to engage in multilateral cooperation that addresses infrastructure gaps and duplications towards the development of a more sustainable global geodetic reference frame.
+To improve the accuracy of, and access to, the GGRF there is a need for more, and higher quality, geodetic instruments.
+Furthermore, sustainable funding is required for analysis, research and product generation.